 What do you have in common with an orca?
-Students will discover the connections we share by comparing the life cycle and physical structure of orcas, while building a life-size whale skeleton.
+Students will discover the connections we share by comparing the life cycle and physical structure of orcas to ours while building a life-size whale skeleton.
 Instructors will lead students in a discussion of how our actions can both negatively and positively affect these amazing animals.

 Learn about the life cycle of Pacific salmon and their amazing journey from egg to adult to spawner.
 Students will explore what factors change salmon habitats and discuss the effect they have on salmon populations.

-Discover the most abundant organisms in Puget Sound, plankton!
-After conducting their own plankton tow, students will use microscopes to discover how plankton can be sorted into animals and plants, and the role plankton palys in providing food for all as the base of th emarine food web.
+Discover the most abundant organisms in Puget Sound: plankton!
+After conducting their own plankton tow, students will use microscopes to discover how plankton can be sorted into animals and plants, and the role plankton plays in providing food for all as the base of the marine food web.

 Get hands on with Puget Sound’s most common tide pool invertebrates!
-Students will learn about animals like hermit crabs, sea urchins and snails; the adaptations that help them survive in the intertidal zone; and the positive and negative affects we can have on the animals and their ecosystems.
+Students will learn about animals like hermit crabs, sea urchins and snails; the adaptations that help them survive in the intertidal zone; and the positive and negative effects we can have on the animals and their ecosystem.

 Discover the Seattle Aquarium with your students!
 Guide them through face-to-face interactions with marine animals as they explore the exhibits, from the cool waters of Puget Sound to the tropical coral reefs of the Pacific.
-Make sure to stop by our hands-on tide pools, interact with a diver at one of our interpretive shows, and visit our new harbor seal exhibit.
+Make sure to stop by our hands-on tide pools and interact with a diver at one of our interpretive shows.

 Students learn best about their local environment through hands-on experiences in the outdoors.
-Our seasonal field labs combine classroom training with the best of field science to foster student learning about the processes of nature in our local watershed and at the beach.
-In the 2013-2014 school year, we will be piloting several new field lab programs.
+Our seasonal field labs combine classroom programing with a field experience to foster student learning in our local watershed or at the beach.